Two coincidences are a clue: Probing a GeV-scale dark QCD sector: as the third coincidence?

 \section{$N_{\rm eff}$ as the third coincidence?}

-So far, we have gotten a GeV-scale chiral dark QCD sector whose parameter space is motivated by the two coincidence problems, both arising from purely dark-sector observations and thus remaining independent of the portal to the SM.
-However, since the energy density coincidence favors an asymmetric dark matter scenario, a large entropy associated with the symmetric component of the dark sector is expected.
-In our setup, this entropy is ultimately transferred to the lightest dark-sector particle — the MeV-scale dark photon.
+So far, we have derived a GeV-scale chiral dark QCD sector whose parameter space is motivated by the two coincidences.
+As the analysis so far relies only on dark sector properties inferred from gravitational effects, the results remain independent of the SM.

-To prevent the Universe from being overclosed by the relic abundance of these dark photons (assuming a sufficiently high reheating temperature), a nonzero kinetic mixing parameter $\epsilon$ is required, allowing the dark photons to decay into SM particles.
-This process has significant implications for the thermal history around $T = \mathcal{O}(\text{MeV})$, as previously discussed in \cite{Ibe:2019gpv}.
+However, since the energy density coincidence favors an asymmetric dark matter scenario \cite{Spergel:1984re,Nussinov:1985xr,Gelmini:1986zz,Barr:1990ca,Barr:1991qn,Kaplan:1991ah,Gudnason:2006ug,Gudnason:2006yj,Kaplan:2009ag,Davoudiasl:2012uw,Petraki:2013wwa,Zurek:2013wia}, interactions between the dark sector and visible sectors in the early Universe are required to generate comparable number densities of dark baryons and QCD baryons.
+The detailed mechanism for asymmetry generation depends on the UV-complete model and is beyond the scope of this work.
+Nevertheless, a sizable entropy associated with the symmetric component of the dark sector is generically expected, which gives rise to additional constraints that we will address in this section.
+In our setup, this entropy is ultimately transferred to the lightest state in the dark sector, the MeV-scale dark photon $\gamma'$.

-The main cosmological constraint arises from the measurement of $N_{\rm eff}$.
-Since the decay of MeV-scale dark photon will only heat up the electron-photon plasma, if they do not decay before the neutrino decoupling era, it will lead to a greater $T_\gamma/T_\nu$ and thus $N_{\rm eff}<N_{\rm eff}^{\rm SM}$ \cite{Ibe:2019gpv, Li:2020roy}.
+To prevent the Universe from being overclosed by the relic abundance of dark photons (assuming a sufficiently high reheating temperature), a nonzero kinetic mixing parameter $\epsilon$ is required, allowing dark photons to decay into SM particles.
+This decay has significant implications for the thermal history around $T \sim m_{\gamma'} = \mathcal{O}(\mathrm{MeV})$.
+Since MeV-scale dark photons decay predominantly into the electron–photon plasma, if the decay occurs after neutrino decoupling, it increases the ratio $T_\gamma/T_\nu$ and therefore leads to $N_{\rm eff} < N_{\rm eff}^{\rm SM}$ \cite{Ibe:2019gpv,Li:2020roy}.

-The constraint of $N_{\rm eff}$ comes in two folds.
-First, the lifetime of dark photons needs to be short enough, which requires $\tau_{\gamma'}<\mathcal{O}(1)\,s$.
-However, even with the short lifetime, if the dark photon is too light, the portion of the dark photon will still decay after neutrino decoupling and lead to a small $N_{\rm eff}$.
-Such an effect is important as it will directly put a constraint on the dark photon mass $m_{\gamma'}$ regardless of mixing parameter $\epsilon$ as shown in Fig. \ref{fig:epsilon_vs_mg}.
+In practice, the constraint from $N_{\rm eff}$ is derived by solving the Boltzmann equations for the coupled SM-dark photon system, taking into account different values of the mixing parameter $\epsilon$ and the dark photon mass $m_{\gamma'}$, as well as the initial dark photon abundance assuming thermal equilibrium at high temperature, as motivated by the ADM scenario.
+The results are shown in Fig.~\ref{fig:epsilon_vs_mg}, and can be understood from two perspectives.